 Study Abroad Program Overview

 Study abroad in suburban Tokyo and become part of the academic and social life at International Christian University (ICU).
-In a service internship, you apply classroom instruction to real-life situations, practice Japanese, gain intercultural skills, and engage with the Japanese community on or off-campus.
+In a brief internship that follows the spring term, you have the opportunity to apply classroom instruction to real-life situations, practice Japanese, gain intercultural skills, and engage with the Japanese community on or off-campus.

 An academic hallmark of ICU is its emphasis on interdisciplinary approaches, commitment to small class size, and rigorous Japanese language instruction.
 Courses taught in English are available in the humanities and social sciences.

 Students in this program first enroll in the spring term ICU courses, which includes a required course on service learning in Japan with a community service placement and Japanese language study, followed by a four week full-time internship at a location selected by you.
 Space is limited in

 this program.
 Please check with your campus Study Abroad office as soon as